 As the new Student Center and Dining Facility prepares to open its doors, there was a desire to refresh the open space north of the building, portions of which had not been updated since the 1970s.
 To this end, a large swath of area between the West Michigan round-about and Sangren Hall was redeveloped over the summer of 2022, to encourage gathering, improve circulation and upgrade utilities.
 Improvements include the installation of new energy-efficient lighting to increase safety and reduce light pollution, and rain gardens to capture and manage stormwater.
 Built-in benches and seat walls along the central spine, along with free-standing, covered ‘seating pods’ with charging capability encourage gathering and lingering along the mall, while new landscaping provides beautiful views and shady areas for hanging out with friends.
 A central paved area offers a stopping point along the way, inset with a signature ‘W’ to show the University’s never-ending Bronco pride.

 WMU engaged SmithGroup and Walbridge for this Design/Build effort, and, through a series of Town Hall meetings engaged both the campus and broader Kalamazoo communities to provide input on the design.
-(Check out the final Town Hall presentation to see the design process!!).
-Construction began in May of 2022 and is expected to be complete by the beginning of Fall Semester.
-Not all of the outdoor furnishings will be on site by that time, and should be installed after central campus is re-opened (likely over the winter, 2022/2023).
+Construction began in May of 2022 and was completed for Fall Semester.

 - Design this space to be 'the place' you remember when you visit campus